 Chinese officers charged in plot to obstruct US Huawei probe

 The defendants are accused of paying tens of thousands of dollars in digital currency, along with cash and jewelry, to a U.S. official they thought they had recruited as an asset.
-But the person was actually a double agent working for the FBI, the department said.
+But the person was a double agent working for the FBI, the department said.

 That prosecution, as well as two other cases involving Chinese operatives, was highlighted Monday at a news conference that featured the heads of both the FBI and the Justice Department, a rare joint presence reflecting a concerted American show of force against Chinese intelligence efforts.
-Washington has long accused Beijing of meddling in U.S. political affairs and stealing secrets and intellectual property.
+Washington has long accused Beijing of interfering in U.S. political affairs and stealing secrets and intellectual property.

-Besides the two men on Monday, 11 other Chinese nationals have been charged with offenses in the last week, including harassment of individuals in the U.S., that FBI Director Christopher Wray said show that China’s “economic assaults and their rights violations are part of the same problem.”
+Besides the two men on Monday, 11 other Chinese nationals have been charged with offenses in the last week, including harassment of people in the U.S., that FBI Director Christopher Wray said show that China’s “economic assaults and their rights violations are part of the same problem.”

 “They try to silence anyone who fights back against their theft — companies, politicians, individuals — just as they try to silence anyone who fights back against their other aggressions,” he said.